From Ponyo (2008) to My Neighbor Totoro (1997), here’s my ranking of the best Studio Ghibli movies.

 Characterised by a sense of whimsy, innocence and deep spirituality, a Studio Ghibli film is a unique experience.
 It is not just a prominent presence in the field of animation, but a cultural phenomenon of sorts.
-Founded by directors Hayao Miyazaki, Isao Takahata and producer Toshio Suzuki, Studio Ghibli has made over twenty animated feature films, several short films and television productions.
+Founded by directors Hayao Miyazaki, Isao Takahata and producer Toshio Suzuki, Studio Ghibli has made over 20 animated feature films, several short films and television productions.

-In the early to mid-eighties, Miyazaki and Suzuki had already been working in the animation industry for a while.
+In the early to mid-80s, Miyazaki and Suzuki had already been working in the animation industry for a while.
 Following the release of Miyazaki’s film, The Castle of Cagliostro, Miyazaki and Takahata expressed the desire to work together.
 After the massive success of their 1984 feature, Nausicaa of the Valley of the Wind, the three men went on to form a creative collaboration that has lasted nearly four decades.
 In that time, Hayao Miyazaki has retired a few times, but returned soon after.
 How Do You Live? slated for release in 2023, is reportedly his last film.

 The studio has, over the years, gone on to produce many other films with success and acclaim.
 The works, which are permeated with a sense of deep nostalgia, innocence and hope have been critically acclaimed internationally, with many films such as Princess Mononoke and Spirited Away frequently hailed among the best films of the century.
 Their stories are all about love, hope and friendship, even if they take place in fantastical worlds like Howl’s Moving Castle.
 They’re also known for their incredible animation style which makes use of hand-drawn techniques rather than computer generated graphics.